 Spaniards often start their days with Café con Leche, a drink made with equal amounts of strong coffee and hot milk, while others prefer Cortados made with espresso and steamed milk.
 Most food travelers will be satisfied to sip both of these coffee drinks at cafes around Barcelona; however, committed coffee drinkers have another option – specialty coffee.

 Barcelona may not have been early to the specialty coffee party but the city has caught up in a big way.
 A cadre of talented baristas prepare cappuccinos and flat whites to coffee connoisseurs while roasters sell their beans well beyond Barcelona’s borders.
-Since the number of Barcelona’s third wave coffee cafes has grown exponentially since our most recent visit, we can’t wait to return and create a Barcelona coffee guide featuring cafes like Cafés El Magnifico and Nømad Coffee in addition to Satan’s Coffee Corner.
+Since the number of Barcelona’s third wave coffee cafes has grown exponentially since our most recent visit, we can’t wait to return and create a Barcelona coffee guide featuring cafes like Nømad Coffee and Satan’s Coffee Corner.

 8. Get Fizzy with Vermouth